thosgood/this-weeks-finds/markdown/1-50/week005.md

 are not used to them, but the examples make it all clear.
 The easiest example of a Lie algebra is $\mathfrak{gl}(n,\mathbb{C})$, which just means all $n\times n$ complex matrices with the bracket defined as the "commutator":
 $$[x,y] = xy-yx.$$

-Then straightforward calculations show a)-c) hold... so these conditions are really encoding the essence of the commutator.
+Then straightforward calculations show a)--c) hold... so these conditions are really encoding the essence of the commutator.

 Now recall that the trace of a matrix, the sum of its diagonal entries,